qaviinan/hotel-finder/README.md

-# Simple Travel Application
+# Intuitive travel search engine

 ## Overview

-The Simple Travel Application is a comprehensive solution designed to provide users with detailed travel listings through a responsive web interface and a robust backend.
-The frontend is built with **Next.js**, offering a seamless and interactive user experience, while the backend leverages **Django** to handle data processing, API endpoints, and integrations with external services.
+What if you could ask AI to find the perfect vacation rental for your needs?
+This application is designed to provide users with detailed travel listings through a responsive web interface and a robust backend.
+The front end is built with Next.js, offering a seamless and interactive user experience, while the backend leverages Django to handle data processing, API endpoints, and integrations with external services.

 ## Features